What to do in diabetic emergencies

 If a person experiences a fever, pain, and swelling in any part of their body, they should seek medical advice.

 An infection can become rapidly become serious when a person has diabetes.

 People with diabetes have a higher risk of heart attack and stroke than others.

-Diabetes can harm virtually every system in the body, increasing the risk of many other diseases.
-People with diabetes can experience:
+Diabetes can harm almost every system in the body and increase the risk of many other diseases.

 - poor circulation that leads to ulcers in the legs

-- loss of limbs
+- vision loss

 - kidney failure

 Poorly controlled diabetes, a history of infections, and having other health conditions all increase the risk of these complications.